-A financial asset is measured at amortized cost if it is held within a business model whose objective is to hold assets to collect contractual cash flows and its contractual terms give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding, and is not designated as FVTPL.
+A financial asset is measured at amortized cost if it is held within a business model whose objective is to hold assets to collect contractual cash flows and its contractual terms give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding, and it is not designated as FVTPL.
 Financial assets classified as amortized cost are measured subsequent to initial recognition at amortized cost using the effective interest method.
-Cash, amounts receivable and certain other assets are classified as and measured at amortized cost.
+Cash and cash equivalents, cash held in trust, amounts receivable, tax credit receivable and certain other assets are classified as and measured at amortized cost.